When assigning an agent to a group, Zammad gives you fine-grained control over what actions that agent can perform within it:

-There are two ways to define an agent’s per-group access levels:
+There are two ways to define an agent’s per-group permission levels:

 ⚖️ We recommend choosing one or the other; things can get confusing if you use both at the same time.

 So which one is right for you?
 Whichever one is less work.
-If you’re trying to assign multiple agents to the same group with the same access levels, create a role for them to share—that’s what roles are for!
+If you’re trying to assign multiple agents to the same group with the same permissions, create a role for them to share—that’s what roles are for!

 - “The Standard Issue”

-When a system only has one group, this is the default access level assigned to all agents.
+When a system only has one group, this is the default permission level assigned to all agents.
 Unless you have special needs in mind, this is the way to go.